gwierzchowski/toy_trx_engine/README.md

 - Performance tests.
 Tests on huge data sets.

-- Float calculations - currently naive approach was taken.
+- Float calculations - write more extensive and complete tests - maybe use some arbitrary calculation crates (e.g. `num` (num_rational)) as reference and use randomly generated numbers.

 - Introduce logging thru `log` interface instead of printing to `stderr`.